-Palmer College of Chiropractic is home to a growing population of students from countries across the globe.
+You’re welcome here!
+Palmer College of Chiropractic has a global reputation.
+That’s why our three campuses are home to students from more than 70 countries across the globe.

 What are the prerequisites?